5 Financial Retirement Planning Apps to Build Your Net Worth

 2. Personal Capital

-Personal Capital is a free app that focuses on tracking your investments and your spending.
+Personal Capital is a free app that focuses on tracking investments and your spending.
 If you are a seasoned investor, this app can help you get an overview of how your investments are doing, while making you aware of how much you’re spending and how much you’re really saving.

 Personal Capital can link all of your bank investments, such as your checking and savings account, IRA and 401k accounts—so you can see them all in one place.
 Once you link all your accounts, you get convenient, daily app updates on your finances on your phone, tablet or computer.